Hans Waldmann (mayor): Mayor of Zurich and his downfall

 During his tenure as mayor, Waldmann was probably one of the most influential and certainly the richest confederate of his time and was at the height of his power.
 Abroad, too, he was increasingly perceived as an influential politician due to his increased participation in meetings and federal diplomatic trips.
 This led to numerous pensions from foreign princes who wanted to influence the policy of the Confederation in favor of their interests.
-The Duke of Milan, Sigismund the Archduke of Austria, the Holy Roman Emperor Maximilian I and Louis XI of France should be mentioned here.
-They awarded Waldmann large sums every year and also used him as a further pension distributor and representative within the Swiss Confederation.
+The Duke of Milan, Ludovico Sforza, Sigismund the Archduke of Austria, the Holy Roman Emperor Maximilian I and Louis XI of France should be mentioned here.
+They awarded Waldmann large sums every year and used him as a further pension distributor and representative within the Swiss Confederation.
 In return, the influential mayor of Zurich was supposed to stand up for the interests of his patrons in Zurich and federal politics.
 The financial means provided by his patrons and the thus enabled connections allowed Waldmann almost full control over all political activities in Zurich.
 His sphere of influence wasn't only limited to the area around Zurich, but also federal politics.
-For example during the conflict between the Duke of Milan and the Bishop of Sion, Waldmann was able to influence the decision of the federal arbitration tribunal in such a way that it spoke out in favour of Milan on almost all counts.
+For example, during the conflict between the Duke of Milan and the Bishop of Sion, Waldmann was able to influence the decision of the federal arbitration tribunal in such a way that it spoke out in favour of Milan on almost all counts.

 His reputation, however, started to decline as he was accused, among other things, of having betrayed the federal troops to Milan.
 Furthermore, his zeal for reform and the driving back of the Constaffel resulted in more and more opposition.
 The order to have the allegedly poaching farm dogs killed culminated in a peasant uprising that could only be resolved through federal mediation.
 However, after the mediation Waldmann had the agreement with the peasants rewritten (i.e. falsified), which led to another uprising, in which large parts of the urban population rose up.
 Waldmann was captured and, after several days of torture, executed on April 6, 1489.
 Before the execution, the rebellious people accused him, among other things, of worrying only about the interests of his foreign patrons.
 Not only had their mayor caused the death sentence of allied confederates through the betrayal of a campaign in Valais and Lucerne, but now he even wanted to leave their city to the emperor so that the county of Kyburg could be handed over to him.
 Waldmann was beheaded following accusations of financial corruption, foreign connections and sodomy.